Table of Contents

-In the lumbar spine, the transverse process bears three tubercles/processes i.e., costiform process, mamillary process, and accessory process.
+In the lumbar spine, the transverse process bears 3 tubercles/processes i.e. the costiform process, mamillary process, and accessory process.

 The spinous process (or spine) is the posterior bony projection of the vertebral arch.
 It is a fixation point for muscles and ligaments and is also a noticeable starting point in palpation diagnostics.
-It splits up in two (kind of like a fishtail) in the segments C2 – C6 and merges again from C7 on.
+It splits up in 2 (kind of like a fishtail) in the segments C2–C6 and merges again from C7 onwards.
 In the thoracic spine, the spinous processes are very long and have an oblique caudal course, while in the lumbar region they are formed high and are more heavily built.

 The intervertebral foramen is formed by the superior and inferior vertebral notches of each adjacent vertebral segment and serves as a passage opening for the spinal nerve, meningeal branch, spinal artery, and intervertebral vein.

-Four vertebral articular processes (two superior and two inferior) spring from each vertebral arch; ending with an articular surface, the articular facet, and a vertebral arch joint.
+Four vertebral articular processes (2 superior and 2 inferior) spring from each vertebral arch; they end with an articular surface, the articular facet, and a vertebral arch joint.